 There are dozens and dozens of use cases for phone lead scoring.

-– High-Level Channel Comparison: You are marketing via some online and offline channels.
-How do you know which is better?
-For example, direct mail is producing 100 calls per month and AdWords is producing 80.
-On the surface—that is, with basic call tracking—it would appear that direct mail is more effective.
-However when we dig deeper we find that the average lead score for direct mail phone calls is 54, and the average lead score for AdWords phone calls is 82.
+However, when we dig deeper, we find that the average lead score for direct mail phone calls is 54, and the average lead score for AdWords phone calls is 82.
 Obviously AdWords is producing better phone calls than direct mail.

-– In-Depth Comparison of Ads: Compare phone lead quality for specific ads, keyword groups, and even landing pages for your AdWords campaigns.
+Compare phone lead quality for specific ads, keyword groups, and even landing pages for your Google Ads campaigns.

 The future of lead scoring is here.